openvinotoolkit/openvino/docs/notebooks/107-speech-recognition-quantization-data2vec-with-output.rst

 .. parsed-literal::

     [Reference]:     BECAUSE YOU WERE SLEEPING INSTEAD OF CONQUERING THE LOVELY ROSE PRINCESS HAS BECOME A FIDDLE WITHOUT A BOW WHILE POOR SHAGGY SITS THERE A COOING DOVE
-    [OpenVINO INT8]: BECAUSE YOU WERE SLEEPING INSTEAD OF CONQUERING THE LOVELY RUSE PRINCESS HAS BECOME A FIDDLE WITHOUT A BOW A POORA SHAGGY SITS THERE A COOING DOVE
+    [OpenVINO INT8]: BECAUSE YOU WERE SLEEPING INSTEAD OF CONQUERING THE LOVELY RUSE PRINCESS HAS BECOME A FIDDLE WITHOUT A BOW ALE POORA SHAGGY SITS THERE ACCOOING DOVE